-More than 500 affordable homes will be built in the Derbyshire Dales in the next three years.
+More than 500 affordable homes are to be build in the Derbyshire Dales to help those struggling to buy a house

 Derbyshire Dales District Council has secured the cut-price homes through agreements with private developers and housing associations.